libmapper/libmapper/doc/tutorials/tutorial_cpp.md

 * the signal's minimum value (optional, type and length should match previous args)
 * the signal's maximum value (optional, type and length should match previous args)
 * the signal's instance count (pass `NULL` for singleton signals)
-* a function to be called when the signal is updated (optional)
-* flags indicating which events should trigger a call to the function

 examples: